 Roast for 30 minutes, then reduce the heat to 280ºF (135º C) and roast another 45 minutes.
 Check to see if it is cooked through by inserting a knife into the thickest part of the upper leg: the juices should be clear, not pinkish.
 If it is not cooked, cover and continue roasting another 15-20 minutes, until cooked through.

 Increase the heat to 480ºF (250º C), uncover and lightly spray the chicken with water, then let it roast another 10 minutes, or until nicely browned.

 Serve immediately and carve, pouring sauce from the pan over each piece and sprinkling with finishing salt, if you like.
-The preserved lemons are usually very salted so there may be no need for additional salt.
+Preserved lemons are usually very salted so additional salt is probably not needed.